 Gout and RA

 For decades, rheumatoid arthritis and gout were thought to be mutually exclusive.
-But a 2013 Mayo Clinic study shows that more than 2 percent of people with RA also get gout.
-The percentage of people with both has increased over the past three decades, probably as a result of the rise in gout risk factors, including obesity, high blood pressure and kidney disease.
+But some people with RA also get gout as both conditions share obesity as a common risk factor and may cause kidney problems.
 Diagnostic tools like synovial fluid analysis and dual-energy CT scans are especially helpful in making the correct diagnosis.

 Gout and OA

-Though osteoarthritis and gout often go hand in hand, there’s a “chicken versus egg” dilemma, says Dr. Baer.
+Though osteoarthritis and gout often go hand in hand, there’s a “chicken or the egg” dilemma.
 OA’s joint damage might create a hospitable environment for gout’s characteristic uric acid crystals to deposit.
 Or the crystals may cause inflammation, making joints more susceptible to cartilage breakdown typical of OA.
 No matter which comes first, being overweight is a common risk factor for gout and OA, so be sure to maintain a healthy weight.